joshleblanc/view_component_reflex/README.md

 ## Caveats

 State uses session to maintain state as of right now.
-It also assumes your component view is written with the file extension `.html.erb`
+It also assumes your component view is written with a file extension of either `.html.erb`, `.html.haml` or `.html.slim`.

 ## Support me